Hold on! 8 of the hairiest prize-giving moments - Horse & Hound

 1. Waving to the crowd

-Winning this year’s Rolex grand prix in Aachen — one of the toughest showjumping competitions in the world — obviously went straight to the head of Belgian rider Gregory Wathelet’s awesome grey mare Coree.
+Winning 2017’s Rolex grand prix in Aachen — one of the toughest showjumping competitions in the world — obviously went straight to the head of Belgian rider Gregory Wathelet’s awesome grey mare Coree.
 Waving to her fans as she took centre stage, it can only be a matter of time before she’s signing her own autographs and whipping out the selfie stick at every opportunity…

 2. I’m freeeeeeeeee!

-After an unfortunate slip-up in the lap of honour, Nations Cup rider Janne-Friederike Meyer’s mount makes an impressive bid for freedom at the Royal International.
+After an unfortunate slip-up in the lap of honour, Nations Cup rider Janne-Friederike Meyer’s mount makes an impressive bid for freedom at the Royal International last year.
 This opportunist grey (not the German’s winning ride) made Frankel look snail-paced as he enjoyed a solo circuit of the hallowed Hickstead turf.

 3. Hug a horse